ankitchouhan119/crypto-dash/README.md

 ## Project Overview
 A cryptocurrency dashboard built with React, Redux, and TypeScript.
 This application fetches cryptocurrency data from the CoinGecko API and displays it in a customizable dashboard.
 It allows users to toggle between dark and light modes, export and import dashboard configurations, and modify the layout of displayed components.

+Note: Double Click and then hold on the component to drag and drop the component.

 ## Table of Contents

 - [Setup Instructions](#setup-instructions)